 | 2.4.5 | August 9, 2022 | Regular support ended August 12, 2025.
 Extended support (Adobe Commerce only) ends August 2026. | End of regular support |

-| Important: Regular support for version 2.4.5 ended in August 2025.
-What remains until August 2026 is extended support for Adobe Commerce customers only - this does not apply to Magento Open Source.
-Merchants on 2.4.5 (Open Source) are already out of support and should prioritise upgrading immediately. | |||
+| Important: Regular support for 2.4.5 ended in August 2025; the extension through August 2026 applies to Adobe Commerce only, not Magento Open Source.
+Merchants on 2.4.5 Open Source are already unsupported and should upgrade immediately.
+Note that 2.4.4 also received an Adobe Commerce only patch under APSB26-73; Magento Open Source 2.4.4 remains end-of-life. | |||

 Learn more: If you are unsure of the version you are using, consult our comprehensive guide on how to check Magento version.